 It is worrying if the Department of Transport thinks what little I received under FOI amounts to support of a claim which contradicts the combination of a previous Minister’s Dail speech, an explanatory note, a press office statement and the previous minister accepting thanks from members of the public for changing the law.

 This is in the realms of claiming war is peace, and that black is while.
-But just in case I was getting all of this horribly wrong I asked for an independent source for a second opinion. before I appeal the resusal under AIE.
+But just in case I was getting all of this horribly wrong I asked for an independent source for a second opinion before I appeal the refusal under AIE.

 Fred Logue, at FP Logue Solicitors, said there seems to be a coordinated policy among certain public authorities to refuse AIE requests on the basis of very narrow and logically flawed interpretation of the definition of environmental information.

 He says the public authorities then advise applicants to file an FOI request, which have more grounds for refusal and, under FOI, it’s harder to appeal such refusals.